-- to preserve funds that are required for the growth of the Company; - due to operation of any law in force; - due to losses (if any) incurred by the Company in any particular year; - due to any restrictions or covenants contained in any agreement as may be entered with lenders of the Company;
+- to preserve funds that are required for the growth of the Company; - due to operation of any law in force; - due to losses (if any) incurred by the Company in any particular year; - due to any restrictions or covenants contained in any agreement as may be entered with lenders of the Company; - due to any other appropriate circumstances.

-12 The current version of the Dividend Policy of the Group: https://www.delfingroup.lv/storage/files/delfingroup-dividend-policy-eng-12pl10-2-2.pdf.
+12 The current version of the Dividend Policy of the Group: https://delfingroup.lv/storage/files/delfingroup-dividenzu-politika-eng-nr12pl10-3-2023.pdf.